mjdamgaard/Notes/Physics/README.md

 The QED folder is for uploads about my QED paper.

-Since I have included my bachelor project in physics as a reference in the QED paper (since the work derives from it), I will include a link or pdf in a folder called Bachelor project.
+Since I have included my bachelor's thesis in physics as a reference in the QED paper (because the work derives from it), I will include a link or a pdf in the folder called Bachelor thesis.

-I will also include a link to my old paper about a phase operator for photons in a folder called Phase operator.
-This work also derives from my bachelor project in physics.